palcodes/my-own-website/README.md

 # my-own-website
 A website with a lot of info about me. <br />
-Trying out .... & React
+Trying out .... "something in backend" & Gatsby